abcnorio/mixedmethod-rcode/README.md

 ## External data sets

 Some data sets used are taken directly from R like the 'bupa' data set or the one from Annette Dobson (1990) about plan weight data, the famous 'iris' data set, etc. (see book for further references).
-Other set like 'crime data' are from external sources (e.g. UCLA) and others are not published due to a missing license to do so (e.g. data about the chiropractice research study or about women in parliament from ML Krook 2010).
+Other set like 'crime data' are from external sources (e.g. UCLA) and others are not published due to a missing license required for public access (e.g. data about the chiropractice research study or about women in parliament from ML Krook 2010).

 ## External R-code